 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Sony Cyber-shot DSC-RX100 IV and Sony Cyber-shot DSC-RX100 VI and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The RX100 VI is a recent model that features in the current product line-up of Sony.
-In contrast, the RX100 IV has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the RX100 IV was succeeded by the Sony RX100 IV.
+Both the RX100 IV and the RX100 VI have been discontinued, but can regularly be found used on eBay.
+The RX100 IV was replaced by the Sony RX100 IV, while the RX100 VI was followed by the Sony RX100 VII.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.

 So what is the bottom line?
 Which of the two cameras – the Sony RX100 IV or the Sony RX100 VI – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better light gathering: Has a lens with a wider maximum aperture (f/1.8 vs f/2.8).